Euak/hugo-split-gallery/README.md

 Additionnally, the content of the post:

-* **requires** a `featured_image` parameter, refering to a picture from this post, which will be used as thumbnail in the home gallery,
+* **requires** an `images` parameter, refering to at least one picture from this post, which will be used as thumbnail in the home gallery,
 * can have a `seealso` parameter, refering to one or multiple other posts.

 Example: